savithapatil/Inner-Join/index.md

 # Inner Joins

 ## An Inner Join...
-- selects records from two tables that hold **matching values**
+- Selects records from two tables that hold **matching values**
-  - records that don’t hold matching values are excluded from the output
+  - Records that don’t hold matching values are excluded from the output
 - The query compares each row of the first table with rows of the second table to find rows that satisfy the condition